 It’s important that you select action words that can quantify your impact.
 Data has become increasingly important for businesses, and the same holds true for your resume.
 You should be able to provide some amount of data to quantify your impact, such as:

-Redesigned the main homepage, which led to an 18% increase in site visits
+Redesigned the main homepage, leading to an 18% increase in site visits

 Streamlined incident response reports, reducing average time to completion from 18 minutes to 12 minutes

-Generated three new TikTok campaigns, leading to a 32% boost in engagement across the platform
+Generated three new TikTok campaigns, resulting in a 32% boost in engagement across the platform

 Read more: Resume Keywords: How to Find the Right Words to Beat the ATS

-The words below express what you did in your previous roles based on area of responsibility.
+These words express what you did in your previous roles based on your area of responsibility.

 Being creative in a role often means having to generate innovative ideas—or improve upon existing ones.
 Detail the ways in which you’ve done both with words like: